jamesallen0351/do-work/README.md

 Going to work on some SQL Zoo practice problems and save them to a .txt file

 Brought in some Seinfeld episode data to work with in a notebook

+Also working on some Hackerrank SQL problems, in no particular order